AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/mappings.md

 # {{ page.title }}
 {% include publish-box.html %}
-As yet, no mappings from requirement specifications are available for this implementation guide.
 {:.no_toc}
 <!-- TOC  the css styling for this is \pages\assets\css\project.css under 'markdown-toc'-->
 * Do not remove this line (it will not be displayed)